alexandr-zherebtsov/weather_app_prv/README.md

 Now, lets dive into the lib folder which has the main code for the application.

 ```
-1- data - Contains the data layer of project, includes directories for local, network and shared pref/cache.
+1 - data - Contains the data layer of project, includes directories for local, network and shared pref/cache.
-2- domain - Contains abstraction and business logic of project, includes models, responses, request, etc.
+2 - domain - Contains abstraction and business logic of project, includes models, responses, request, etc.
-3- presentation - Contains all the ui of project, contains sub directory for each screen.
+3 - presentation - Contains all the ui of project, contains sub directory for each screen.
-4- shared - Contains the utilities/common functions, styles of application.
+4 - shared - Contains the utilities/common functions, styles of application.
-5- main.dart - This is the starting point of the application.
-All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+5 - main.dart - This is the starting point of the application.
+All the application level configurations are defined in this file i.e, theme, routes, title etc.
 ```